Propensity Score Propagation: A General Framework for Design-Based Inference with Unknown Propensity Scores: The Propensity Score Propagation Framework

-To address these limitations, we introduce a general framework for trustworthy and flexible design-based inference with unknown propensity scores, which we term \emph{propensity score propagation}.
-The central idea is a \emph{regeneration-and-union} procedure that explicitly propagates uncertainty from propensity score estimation into downstream design-based inference: \begin{itemize} \item \textbf{Regeneration Step:} Repeatedly regenerate estimated propensity scores $\widehat{\mathcal{P}}^{(1)},\dots,\widehat{\mathcal{P}}^{(M)}$ using a carefully designed regeneration scheme (e.g., those described in the next two subsections).
+We now describe the central idea of propensity score propagation: a general \emph{regeneration-and-union} procedure for design-based inference with unknown propensity scores. \begin{itemize} \item[(i)]\textbf{Regeneration Step:} Repeatedly regenerate estimated propensity scores $\widehat{\mathcal{P}}^{(1)},\dots,\widehat{\mathcal{P}}^{(M)}$ using a carefully designed regeneration scheme (e.g., those described in the next two subsections).
 For each $\widehat{\mathcal{P}}^{(m)}$ ($m\in [M]$), construct a design-based confidence set